Map Of Canada Pre Confederation

 The 18th and Early 19th Centuries: Improved Surveying and Mapping

 The 18th and early 19th centuries witnessed improvements in surveying techniques and cartographic practices.
-The development of more accurate instruments, such as the theodolite and improved navigational tools, led to a more precise understanding of the Canadian landscape.
-However, mapping remained a slow and arduous process, hindered by the vastness of the territory and the challenges of traversing rugged terrain.
+In practice, the development of more accurate instruments, such as the theodolite and improved navigational tools, led to a more precise understanding of the Canadian landscape.
+Even so, mapping remained a slow and arduous process, hindered by the vastness of the territory and the challenges of traversing rugged terrain.

-- Surveyor General's Department: The establishment of official surveying departments, such as the Surveyor General's Department in British North America, aimed to provide more systematic and accurate mapping.
-However, mapping remained a gradual process, with large gaps persisting in knowledge of the far north and the western regions.
+• Surveyor General's Department: The establishment of official surveying departments, such as the Surveyor General's Department in British North America, aimed to provide more systematic and accurate mapping.
+On the flip side, mapping remained a gradual process, with large gaps persisting in knowledge of the far north and the western regions.

 The Growing Network of Settlements and Communication Routes